google/copybara/docs/reference.md

 integrates | `sequence of git_integrate` or `NoneType`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>
 api_checker | `checker` or `NoneType`<br><p>A checker for the GitHub API endpoint provided for after_migration hooks.
 This field is not required if the workflow hooks don't use the origin/destination endpoints.</p>
 update_description | `bool`<br><p>By default, Copybara only set the title and body of the PR when creating the PR.
 If this field is set to true, it will update those fields for every update.</p>
+primary_branch_migration | `bool`<br><p>When enabled, copybara will ignore the 'desination_ref' param if it is 'master' or 'main' and instead try to establish the default git branch.
+If this fails, it will fall back to the param's declared value.<br>This is intended to help migrating to the new standard of using 'main' without breaking users relying on the legacy default.</p>

 #### Examples: